-The La's emerged in Liverpool in 1987, playing vibrant unashamedly nostalgic working-class pop with council estate swagger and a sensibility honed in the northern beat boom.
-They got a lot of people excited very quickly, they became a name around town, and their demos - listened to eagerly - won them a deal with leading indie label, Go!
-Discs.
+The La’s emerged in Liverpool in 1987, playing vibrant unashamedly nostalgic working-class pop with council estate swagger and a sensibility honed in the northern beat boom.
+They got a lot of people excited very quickly – people were saying that The La’s were the new Smiths – and they became a name around town.

 Depending on who you listened to, The La’s were either errant but luminous geniuses, gifted but wayward, or they were awkward Scouse sods who did not appreciate their good fortune.
 Singles, albums, live dates, all had been mooted and scrapped with embarrassing regularity.

-It was looking like The La's had missed the boat . . . until 1990 brought a sudden renewed interest in anything Northern, male and shaggy.
-Finally, their eponymous debut album was released in October 1990.
+It was looking like The La’s had missed the boat . . . until 1990 brought a sudden renewed interest in anything Northern, male and shaggy and There She Goes was reissued and became a hit, reaching #13 in the UK Top 20.

 Go!
 Discs pieced together an album from the available tapes (with Lilywhite’s expertise) and voila – a hit album that the band couldn’t stand and didn’t think represented them.